smikitky/node-multi-integer-range/README.md

 All functions are "pure", and exported as named exports.
 They do not change the input data nor do they have any side effects.
 All MultiIntegerRange's returned by these functions are normalized. `MIR` is just a short alias for `MultiIntegerRange` (available in d.ts).

 - `parse(data: string, options?: Options): MIR` Parses the given string.
+See below for the options.
 - `normalize(data?: number | (number | Range)[]): MIR` Normalizes the given number or the array of numbers/Ranges.
 - `append(a: MIR, b: MIR): MIR` Appends the two values.
 - `subtract(a: MIR, b: MIR): MIR` Subtracts `b` from `a`.